 The status of program and erase operations is provided by a single 16-bit status register.
-The Status Register Read command is written followed by one read access of the status register information.
-The contents of the status register is aliased (overlaid) in all locations of the device address space.
-The overlay is in effect for one read access, specifically the next read access that follows the Status Register Read command.
-After the one status register access, the Status Register ASO is exited.
-The CE# or OE# signal must go High following the status register read access for $t{\text{CEPH}}/t{\text{OEPH}}$ time to return to the address space active at the time the Status Register Read command was issued.
+The status is receiver by writing the Status Register Read command followed by a read access.
+When the Status Register read command is issued, the current status is captured (by the rising edge of WE#) into the register and the ASO is entered.
+The contents of the status register is aliased (overlaid) on the full memory address space.
+Any valid read (CE# and OE# low) access while in the Status Register ASO will exit the ASO (with the rising edge of CE# or OE# for tCEPH/tOEPH time) and return to the address space map in use when the Status Register Read command was issued.